 The master thesis is assessed by two examiners with a mark ranging from 6 (best mark) to 1 (worst mark).
 One of the examiners establishes a written report.
 A pass is accorded if the mark is at least 4.
 A failed master thesis can be repeated once on a different subject.

-The successful completion of validation packages MSc1 and MSc2 awards the right to title Master of Science in Chemistry, University of Fribourg (MSc).
+The successful completion of the tow validation packages awards the right to the title Master of Science in Chemistry, University of Fribourg (MSc).

 2.5 Regulations of Admission to the Master Programme

 2.5.1 Admission Procedure